Financial Aid

 Academic Withdrawal

 Those who are asked to withdraw from the University for academic failure will lose entitlement to financial aid.
 Students who are later readmitted to the University may appeal for reinstatement of some financial aid, but aid is not automatically reinstated.
 Students' satisfactory academic progress (SAP) status will be reviewed if a student is reinstated to the University.
+Students may be asked to complete the SAP appeal process as part of the re-determination of financial aid eligibility.

 University Merit or Need-Based Aid Policy for Withdrawals